-The diagram below depicts the Companies' organizational structure as of December 31, 2012.
+The diagram below depicts our current organizational structure.

-\ Includes partners of New Mountain Guardian Partners, L.P.

-\\ These common membership units are exchangeable into shares of NMFC common stock on a one-for-one basis.
+- Includes partners of New Mountain Guardian Partners, L.P. - These common membership units are exchangeable into shares of New Mountain Finance common stock on a one-for-one basis.

-The Operating Company's investment objective is to generate current income and capital appreciation through the sourcing and origination of debt securities at all levels of the capital structure, including first and second lien debt, notes, bonds and mezzanine securities.
-In some cases, the Operating Company's investments may also include equity interests.
-The primary focus is in the debt of defensive growth companies, which are defined as generally exhibiting the following characteristics: (i) sustainable secular growth drivers, (ii) high barriers to competitive entry, (iii) high free cash flow after capital expenditure and working capital needs, (iv) high returns on assets and (v) niche market dominance.
+NMF Holdings' investment objective is to generate current income and capital appreciation through the sourcing and origination of debt securities at all levels of the capital structure, including first and second lien debt, notes, bonds and mezzanine securities.
+In some cases, NMF Holdings' investments may also include equity interests.
+The primary focus is in the debt of defensive growth companies, which are defined as generally exhibiting the following characteristics: (i) sustainable secular growth drivers, (ii) high barriers to competitive entry, (iii) high free cash flow after capital expenditure and working capital needs, (iv) high returns on assets and (v) opportunities for niche market dominance.